In this talk from RabbitMQ Summit 2019 we listen to Gerhard Lazu and Michal Kuratczyk from Pivotal.

 Everything here looks healthy.
 All the links are up.
 There are six links.
 A RabbitMQ cluster is a complete graph which means that every node connects to every other node.
 Because we have three nodes, we will have six links.

 But the thing which I would like to point out in this graph, other than that and if you could see the top, is the data sent to peer nodes.
 Remember, we have 1 megabyte coming in and 1 megabyte going out.
-But what's happening at the cluster level, RabbitMQ 0 is sending 2 megabytes to RabbitMQ 2, which is the first slave.
+But what's happening at the cluster level, RabbitMQ 0 is sending 2 megabytes to RabbitMQ 2, which is the first follower.
 RabbitMQ 1 is sending 1 megabyte to RabbitMQ zero.
 And RabbitMQ 2 is sending 1 megabyte to RabbitMQ 1.
 Also, RabbitMQ 0 is also sending 1 megabyte to RabbitMQ 1.

 Why does Erlang distribution traffic matter?

 What's all this traffic?
 Where is all this traffic coming from?
-We have the master mirror, 2 megabytes.
+We have the leader mirror, 2 megabytes.
 Mirror 1 to mirror 2, 1 megabyte.
-Mirror 2 to master 0, which completes the ring.
+Mirror 2 to leader 0, which completes the ring.
 This is a chain replication.
 You can see the effects of the chain replication from a network perspective.
-We can also see that master 0 is publishing messages to mirror 2.
+We can also see that leader 0 is publishing messages to mirror 2.
 The reason why this happens is because not only your messages will be going around the cluster, you will also have the channel which will publish the same messages into the mirrors.
 The reason why this happens is you need to publish messages twice, in this case, because if something fails you have another copy of the message around.
 What that means is that, for the 1 megabyte coming in, for the 1 megabyte going out, you have 5 megabytes going around the cluster.
 That's a lot of data, okay.

 Why does this matter?
 I mean, I just told you all these numbers.
 But why does this matter?
 The reason why this matters is because there is an absolute limit that the single Erlang distribution link can push.
 And this limit, for 10 kilobyte payloads, is actually 470 megabytes per second.
 This is the absolute limit that a single link can publish.
 This is OTP 22.
 So, if you're using a previous version, it will be better if you're using a next version.
 Now, that's interesting.